 What has your student experience been like at UoB Dubai?

 The phrase that best describes the UoB Dubai campus is ‘close-knit’!
 A small campus size means that after the first semester, most faces are familiar and it’s easy to find your way around.
-Most students-when they aren’t at lectures- are in the same social spaces, which makes it much easier to socialize and meet new people!
+Most students-when they aren’t at lectures- are in the same social spaces, which makes it much easier to socialise and meet new people!

-There are several opportunities to socialize with my classmates outside of class, as our Economics department lead organises group socials to movies and dinners to allow us get to know each other as well as our fly-in lecturers before they return to the UK.
+There are several opportunities to socialise with my classmates outside of class, as our Economics department lead organises group socials to movies and dinners to allow us get to know each other as well as our fly-in lecturers before they return to the UK.

 Have you recently moved to UAE?
 How have you settled in?

 I arrived in the UAE at the start of the academic year in October from Nigeria.
 The first few weeks here were the most difficult, as that’s when I found out how much household items really cost!

 Other than that, UoB Dubai was the best place for me to leave the nest and fly into; the professors and other staff are not just there to do their jobs, but also to make you feel comfortable enough to express your thoughts and any worries you may have.